uc-cdis/gen3sdk-python/docs/howto/drsDownloading.md

 * DRS_RESOLUTION_ORDER="cache_file:commons_mds:dataguids_dist:dataguids"

-*DRS_CACHE_EXPIRE_DURATION* controls the number of days to keep a resolved DRS hostname, the default value is 2 day but typically DRS hostnames do not change that often, so the value can be higher.
+*DRS_CACHE_EXPIRE_DURATION* controls the number of days to keep a resolved DRS hostname, the default value is 2 days, however as typically DRS hostnames do not change that often, the value can be higher.

 *DRS_RESOLVER_HOSTNAME* set the hostname of the resolver service to use.
 Currently, the default value of "https://dataguids.org" is the only supported resolver, but others will be added in